krshnsaboo/Project-Gandalf/README.md

 > **Live Demo**: [https://project-gandalf.streamlit.app](https://project-gandalf.streamlit.app)
 > **Kaggle Dataset**: [https://www.kaggle.com/datasets/krshnsaboo/strivera2z](https://www.kaggle.com/datasets/krshnsaboo/strivera2z)

-**Project Gandalf** is a production-grade Video Retrieval-Augmented Generation (RAG) navigation engine designed specifically for [Striver's A2Z DSA Course](https://takeuforward.org/strivers-a2z-dsa-course/strivers-a2z-dsa-course-sheet-2) (315 lectures on YouTube).
+**Project Gandalf** is an AI-powered Video Retrieval-Augmented Generation (RAG) navigation engine designed specifically for [Striver's A2Z DSA Course](https://takeuforward.org/strivers-a2z-dsa-course/strivers-a2z-dsa-course-sheet-2) (315 lectures on YouTube).

 ### 🧙 Why "Project Gandalf"?
 Like Gandalf in *The Lord of the Rings*, the system acts as a **wise guide rather than an answer machine**.
 Instead of generating abstract code solutions or forcing students to scrub through hundreds of hours of video, Gandalf pinpoints the **exact lecture, timestamp, and playable in-app video player** where Raj Vikramaditya (Striver) explains the intuition, algorithm, or problem.